 Despite his bewilderment concerning some of the changes in contemporary art toward the end of his life, Hassam continued to express faith in the future of American art.
 Shortly before his death, in East Hampton in August 1935, he arranged to bequeath all the paintings remaining in his studio to the American Academy of Arts and Letters.
 According to his wish these were sold to establish a fund for the purchase of American works which were then presented to museums.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Pousette-Dart, Nathaniel.
 Childe Hassam.
 New York, 1922.

 Eliasoph, P. Handbook of the Complete Set of Etchings and Drypoints of Childe Hassam.
 New York, 1933.